its-ani/social-media/README.md

 '''mysql
 create database cbsocialmediadb;
-create user cbsocialuser identifier with mysql_ative_password by 'cbsocialpass';
+create user cbsocialuser identified with mysql_native_password by 'cbsocialpass';

-grant all privileges on cbsocialmedia.* to cbsocialuser;
+grant all privileges on cbsocialmediadb.* to cbsocialuser;

 flush privileges;
 '''